What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 Meanwhile, Barr's life off-screen was a tabloid fever dream.

-"This has been the hardest year I ever lived through," she told People in 1989 as her sitcom's second season got underway.
-"I lost my marriage, my children got very messed up.
-Then in a three-month period I ended up with a new man, a new daughter, a new house.
-But I almost died.
-It was just so insane—all the behind-the-scenes s--t around the show.
-That's why I've never talked about it before.
-It was just too insane."

-She battled the network for the Roseanne credit she rightly felt she deserved, relaying on multiple occasions, including in her first memoir, Roseanne: My Life As a Woman, that it was a gut punch to see her show premiere and have the credits read "created by Matt Williams," when the series' entire premise was based on her life.
+She battled behind the scenes for the Roseanne credit she rightly felt she deserved, telling Howard Stern in March that it was a gut punch to see her show premiere and have the credits read "created by Matt Williams," when the show's entire premise was based on her life.
 That, of course, led to her being painted as difficult or otherwise demanding and diva-like by the press.
-She admittedly did not get along with Williams, but there were also reports—not true, she said—that she was feuding with Goodman and Laurie Metcalf.

-"When I threatened to quit, that's when they fired Matt," Barr said.
-"Or 'removed him from the creative process,' but he still has a 'created by' credit on the show.
-Two weeks after Matt left, the show went to No. 1."

-Barr went to start shooting the 1989 comedy She-Devil with Meryl Streep in New York just as her 14-year-old daughter Jessica was entering treatment for alcohol abuse in L.A., which was admittedly "rough" for both of them.
-But they talked every day, Barr told People, and she credited Pentland for really stepping up as a father while she was working, and as they grew further apart as a couple.

 Jordan Strauss/Invision/AP